HEALTH INSURANCE IS MANDATORY FOR ALL MESSIAH UNIVERSITY STUDENTS

 - If you need to see a health care professional on or near campus, is a referral required from your primary care provider at home?

-waive the school insurance will be automatically enrolled in and charged for the school's student health insurance plan through United Healthcare.
+Students who forget to waive the school insurance will be automatically enrolled in and charged for the school's student health insurance plan through Aetna.

 Please be aware:

-- The student health insurance plan sponsored by Messiah University is a PPO plan underwritten by UnitedHealthcare Student Resources.
-It is an ACA compliant plan that offers accident and sickness coverage worldwide for a full year, 8/1/2021 – 7/31/2022.
+- The student health insurance plan sponsored by Messiah University is a PPO plan underwritten by Aetna.
+It is an ACA compliant plan that offers accident and sickness coverage worldwide for a full year, 8/1/2023 – 7/31/2024.

 - There have been some incidences with high-deductible plans, out-of-state Medicaid plans, and HMOs that have hindered students trying to access healthcare from local community resources.
 We strongly recommend that you check with your insurance provider to assure continued health insurance coverage while at Messiah University, specifically for diagnostic testing (lab work and x-rays) and referrals to specialists.
 Some HMOs offer guest membership plans which provide healthcare benefits to continue at the same level when away from home.
 Please contact your HMO insurance provider to find out if this option is available.

-- Students with preexisting medical conditions who are not eligible for health insurance coverage through a parent or guardian should consider applying for the Pennsylvania Medical Assistance program CLICK HERE to apply.
+Students with preexisting medical conditions who are not eligible for health insurance coverage through a parent or guardian should consider applying for the Pennsylvania Medical Assistance program CLICK HERE to apply.
 Note: out of state Medicaid is unlikely to be accepted in Pennsylvania, anywhere other than the emergency room.

-- Students need to know how to identify health systems, care providers and laboratory services that participate with their insurance plan.
+Students should know how to identify health systems, care providers and laboratory services that participate with their insurance plan.

-- Other tests and imaging studies can be ordered through the PinnacleHealth health systems.
+Other tests and imaging studies are generally ordered through UPMC health system.

-- All students must have a basic understanding of how their insurance works, i.e.:
+It's helpful if students have a basic understanding of how their insurance works, i.e.: